Diving Squad Rating:

 Duke of York is a stylish yet cosy diving yacht with a spa, three huge sundecks, kayaks and free nitrox for certified divers.

 This is one of the best liveaboards for beginners thanks to the fact that it’s “Central Maldives” routes require guests only to have open water certification and no extra logged dives.

 However, guests will need to have confidence drift diving and may need to sit out on some dives.
 But you can hire a private dive guide and complete scuba courses during your trip!

 Great for: Central Routes, South & Deep South Routes, Beginners, Spa, Kayaks, Free Nitrox.

 Max Guest Capacity: 24

-Located on the main deck is the restaurant where guests can enjoy a buffet of mouth watering Italian and Maldivian cuisine.
+The restaurant is located on the main deck and here guests can enjoy a buffet of mouth watering Italian and Maldivian cuisine.